-Make the cutest St. Patrick's Day Shamrock Cupcake Cake ever!
-The cupcakes are made from a doctored up cake mix and have a great chocolate mint flavor!
-They're topped with a gorgeous green minty frosting and rainbow sprinkles!
+Make the cutest St. Patrick's Day Four Leaf Clover Cupcake Cake ever!
+This pull apart cake has chocolate cupcakes made from a doctored up cake mix with a great chocolate mint flavor!
+The cupcakes are topped with a gorgeous green minty frosting and rainbow sprinkles!
 The best part is that this is a pull-apart cake and no utensils are needed to dig in!

 We all doctor up cake mixes from time to time, right?
-I have an entire post planned out for this topic actually.
-I just can't wait!
-Now I just have to figure out what to do with all the cake I'll have afterward.
+I have an entire post dedicated to my favorite doctored chocolate cake mix recipe.

-Let's get cracking on this shamrock cupcake cake.
-I sort of showed you the steps below.
+Let's get cracking on this Saint Patrick's Day cupcake cake.

 Do you see what I mean?
 Just know where you need the lines to be when you're spreading the frosting out.
 So the very bottom two cupcakes are for the stem.
 Each leaf has 3 cupcakes in the shape of a triangle with the point facing the center.
-That sounds really confusing.
+Let me draw it out for you.

-Working quickly, sprinkle with some rainbow sprinkles to the dark green frosting.
-Mine already dried so the sprinkles didn't stick.
+Step 4 - Working quickly, sprinkle with some rainbow sprinkles to the dark green frosting.
+Mine already crusted so the sprinkles didn't stick.
 I just sprinkled them into the center of the cake instead.

 - 2 cups butter room temperature